-Program begins: Fall 2012Classes: Youth Ministry will meet once a month on Sunday Nights from 5:00pm - 9:00 PM beginning with the Youth Mass.
+Program begins: Fall 2013Classes: Youth Ministry will meet at least once a month on Sunday Nights from 5:00pm - 9:00 PM beginning with Mass.
 These will begin with Mass and continue with dinner, worship, community-building, sharing, and learning activities, and small group time where students will share experiences and grow in faith together with experienced mentors.

 Mass: Jesus Christ is truly present in the Eucharist, which is the "Source and Summit of the life and mission of the Church," forming us as his eucharistic people.
 For our Confirmandi to truly know Christ, they need to attend Sunday Mass at least weekly.
 Of course, all Catholics must attend weekly Mass, unless sick or receiving a dispensation from a priest, so this is to say that Confirmandi are stepping into that adult commitment to which we are all called.
 Our SCYM Youth Nights begin with the 5pm Sunday Mass to emphasize just how crucial the Eucharist is to our formation as the Body of Christ and growth in the faith.

 Why do we not have weekly Classes?
 Many other programs fully separate their Confirmation classes from the rest of the youth ministry and have them go weekly to class.
 We at Santa Clara feel it is very important that the Confirmandi get the most comprehensive and well-rounded education and experience of what it means to be Catholic, so our young people can make the best choice for themselves when it comes time for the Rite of the Sacrament.
 So instead of weekly classes, participation in Sunday Mass, Youth Ministry, and service in the parish enable full immersion into the life of Faith.